hashicorp/vault/enos/README.md

 These steps should be followed to bootstrap this repo for enos scenario execution:

-1. **Setup the root Workspace** - In Terraform Cloud manually create a workspace in the `hashicorp-qti` organization named `vault-ci-bootstrap`.
+1. **Setup the root Workspace** - In Terraform Cloud manually create a workspace in the `hashicorp-qti` organization named `vault-ci-enos-bootstrap`.
 This workspace will be used as the backend for the `bootstrap_workspaces` scenario.
 When creating the workspace choose the execution mode `local`.